chrispope12391/ETL-Challenge/README.md

 # ETL-Challenge
-For our ETL project, we decided to observe active COVID-19 cases across the world in relation to continued vaccination efforts running from January 1, 2021 to March 21, 2021.
+Our purpose was to extract, transform & load datasets into a database in pgAdmin while providing step by step instructions for users to follow.
+We decided to observe active COVID-19 cases across the world in relation to continued vaccination efforts running from January 1, 2021 to March 21, 2021.
 We have successfully extracted, transformed, &amp; loaded this data utilizing csv files, Python in Jupyter Notebook and a SQL database.
 ​
 ​
 # Step-by-Step Instructions